CatHood0/simple_spell_checker/README.md

 spellChecker.dispose();
 ```

-This clears any cached data and closes the internal stream to prevent memory leaks.
+It clears any cached data and closes the internal stream to prevent memory leaks.

 ## Contributions